MikeLindner/bill.shorten/readme.md

 Previously Leader of the Australian Labor Party he has also been National Secretary of the Australian Workers Union.

-#### 🇦🇺This program has nothing at all to do with Mr Shorten, other than being named for him.
+<p style="text-align: center;">🇦🇺 This program has nothing at all to do with Mr Shorten, other than being named for him.
 On ya Bill 👍